itsHarshverma/harshverma.github.io/README.md

 ## License

-MIT License - feel free to use this template for your own portfolio!
+This project is licensed under the MIT License - feel free to use this template for your own portfolio!

+## Author

+Created by Harsh V

+## Acknowledgments

+- Font Awesome for icons
+- Google Fonts for typography
+- Three.js community for 3D graphics support